float Length { get; set; }

 Description

-The Length property of the Vector2Int struct represents the magnitude of the vector, which is the distance from the origin (0,0) to the point defined by the vector.
-It is calculated as the Euclidean norm of the vector, providing a single floating-point value that indicates how far the vector extends from the origin.
+The Length property of the Vector2Int struct represents the magnitude or length of the vector.
+It calculates the distance from the origin (0,0) to the point defined by the vector's x and y components.
+This property returns a float value, which is the Euclidean distance calculated using the Pythagorean theorem.

 Usage